 Adaptive M/W/Mix LTA, TA, AS 2x Events –

-Composition: These events are for mixed classification athletes.
+Composition: This event is for mixed classifications of athletes including able bodied rowing partners.
 Athletes can row up a classification, but may not row down a classification.
 For example, an TA athlete can row in a LTA/LTA event, but a LTA athlete cannot row in an TA/TA event.

-Adaptive Classification: Official USRowing adaptive classifications are NOT required for these events, however, an adaptive rowing shell is required.
+Classification: Official USRowing adaptive classifications are NOT required for this event, however, an adaptive rowing shell is required.

 Time adjustments: Time adjustments will be applied according to the gender of the entry.